Here's how to watch the Olympics opening ceremony on Apple TV, iPhone, Mac, web

 The Tokyo Olympics officially kick off on Friday, July 23, with broadcasts happening on NBC, CNBC, Peacock, and the USA network.
 Read along for how to watch the Olympics opening ceremony and all the events on Apple TV, iPhone, Mac, and the web.

-After being pushed back a year due to the pandemic, the Tokyo 2020 Olympic Games are starting today, July 20, with the first two events being softball and the opening ceremony happening on Friday, July 23.
+After being pushed back a year due to the pandemic, the Tokyo 2020 Olympic Games started this week, July 20, with the first two events being softball and the opening ceremony happening on Friday, July 23.

 However, one more change for the Tokyo games is no spectators being allowed due to another COVID spike in Japan.